rodrez/phaser-test/docs/CLASSES.md

 ## Skills

 Pages and Experience
-In Parallel Kingdom, as you explore territory, vanquish foes and gather resources, you'll record your experiences in your Journal.
+In Alternate Earth, as you explore territory, vanquish foes and gather resources, you'll record your experiences in your Journal.
 This experience is recorded as Pages.
 You can see your current amount of Pages in the blue bar in the lower left corner of the display.
 The first number is your current progress and the second number is how many pages you'll need to Level Up and earn new skill points.
 Once you have enough Pages, the blue bar will say "Level Up!"
 Tap this message, and if you have enough Food to offer to the Monks, they will impart their highly coveted knowledge to you in the form of an additional Skill Point.
 Then, you'll find yourself on the Skills page where you can decide which new abilities you want.

 Extra Skill Points